Universal jurisdiction: Germany

 Under the German legal system, international crimes are offenses that require public prosecution (Offizialdelikte) and are not dependent on the victims' individual criminal complaints to initiate the prosecution.

 Nikola Jorgić on 26 September 1997 was convicted of genocide in Germany and sentenced to four terms of life imprisonment for his involvement in the Bosnian genocide.
 His appeal following his conviction was rejected by the German Federal Court of Justice, Germany's highest court of appeal for criminal matters, on 30 April 1999.
 The court stated that genocide is a crime which all nations must prosecute.

 Since then Germany has implemented the principle of universal jurisdiction for genocide, crimes against humanity and war crimes into its criminal law through the Völkerstrafgesetzbuch or VStGB ("international criminal code", literally "book of the criminal law of peoples"), which implemented the treaty creating the International Criminal Court into domestic law.
 The law was passed in 2002 and up to 2014.
 It has been used once, in the trial of Rwandan rebel leader Ignace Murwanashyaka.
 In 2015 he was found guilty and sentenced to 13 years in prison.
 Furthermore, section 7(2) of German Criminal Code Strafgesetzbuch (stGB) establishes the principle of aut dedere aut judicare, stating that German criminal law applies to offenses committed abroad by foreign nationals who currently reside in Germany if there is no criminal law jurisdiction in the foreign country or when no extradition request was made.

+On June 16 it was reported that the German court has sentenced Syrian doctor Alaa M. to life imprisonment for committing torture and war crimes during the early stages of the Syrian civil war between 2011 and 2012.
+The Frankfurt court found that Alaa M., a doctor at a military hospital in Homs, killed two people and tortured nine others using brutal methods like beatings and burning wounds.
+The court said his crime was serious and decided he wouldn't be eligible for early release.
+Alaa M. had lived in Germany for ten years as an orthopedic surgeon and was arrested in 2020 after victims recognized him in a TV documentary.
+He denied the charges, claiming it was a conspiracy.
+The trial, which lasted over three years, mainly relied on survivor testimonies.
+The verdict is not final, and he can still appeal.
+This case is important because it is one of the first convictions under Germany's universal jurisdiction laws.
+These laws let Germany prosecute people accused of serious crimes like torture and war crimes, no matter where the crimes took place.